Befox/adrodt/README.md

 adrodt_ship_phone
 adrodt_ship_fax

+Fields are filled with customer data if there is no shipping contact

-- billing address from contact adrodt_bill_name
+### Billing address from contact
+adrodt_bill_name
 adrodt_bill_lastname
 adrodt_bill_firstname